Linguistic Gloss Generator

 ZBB

-This method outputs to the ZBB Board's gloss markup, if you provide more than two lines, the third last line must not be empty.
+This method outputs to the ZBB Board's gloss markup.
+If you provide more than two lines, the third last line must not be empty.

 Wiki Table